 - The interval between doses is recommended to be eight weeks (but can be as early as 21 days after the first dose with informed consent).

-- When will my child get their second dose?
+- When can my child get their booster dose?

-The interval between doses for ages 5-11 is recommended to be eight weeks and can be as early as 21 days after the first dose with informed consent.
+The interval between the second dose and booster dose for ages 5-11 is recommended to be six months and can be as early as three months after the second dose with informed consent.
 Call 1-800-265-7293 ext.
 7006 or book an appointment online.
 You can also drop-in to a clinic, no appointment needed.

 How effective is the vaccine for children?